 - We partner with multiple nursing homes throughout our service area, including Perry County Memorial Hospital, and we honor veterans “Recruit Partner”

 - Dedicated MSW that provides bereavement services for 13 months after the loss your loved one

 - Weekend and evening admissions are available based on patient/caregiver need

-- Volunteers programs such as 11th Hour, On Call, and Life Review
+- Volunteers programs such as On Call and Recollections

 - Support groups: C.O.O.L Camp (for Children Overcoming Outstanding Loss for ages 6-15) and Reclaiming Life After Loss (Monthly grief support group for adults)

 To be eligible for hospice, a patient with a terminal condition should exhibit one or more of the following:

 - Disease progression that is not considered reversible

 - Multiple ER visits within the last six months

 - Patient elects to forego curative treatments